scrabbletank/farhome-rules/rulesdoc.md

 #### Brutal Strikes
 *Requires 3 Strength, 3th Level*

-When you crit with an attack, add an extra wound die.
+When you critical with an attack, add an extra wound die.

 #### Second Wind
 *Requires 1 Stamina*